Digging the Dirt is a blog on recent developments in commercial property law in England.

 I worked for some years as an associate in the London office of an American law firm.
 I discovered whilst I worked there that in the US attorneys who specialise in “real estate” law are often called “dirt lawyers”, whether that was a term of affection or derision seemed to depend on the context.

 Being an obsessive photographer, I try to use photographs I've taken myself as much as possible on this blog to illustrate the posts, especially as I own the copyright to them!
+I am on flickr if you want to see more of my photography.

-I qualified as a solicitor in England & Wales in 1990 and have nearly 30 years experience in commercial property law.
+I qualified as a solicitor in England & Wales in 1990 and have 30 years experience in commercial property law.

 I read Jurisprudence at Lincoln College, University of Oxford from 1984-7.
 It's what Oxford called, and continues to call, its Law degree.